dangitbobbeh/dangitbobbeh/README.md

 - 🎸 Listening to shoegaze
 - 🃏 Playing Magic: The Gathering
 - 🧠 Reading about animal intelligence or the neurobiology of laughter
-- 🧀 Going down rabbit holes about the history of dairy
+- 🧀 Going down rabbit holes about the history of religion

 ---